saikrishna-git1/Custom-Bootloader-STM32F407/README.md

 USART2 - PA2, PA3
 USART3 - PC10, PC11
 CRC
 This code has to be placed at address 0x0800 0000 (default address).
+This project should not compile if the size of the executable exceeds 32KB (2 sectors of Flash memory).
+Hence, put this value in the linker script of this project.s

-## Create another project for user application
+## User_application project creation
 This user application just toggles LED - LD3 (PD13).
 This code has to be placed at address 0x0800 8000.
 Change this value in linker script.
 Can verify it by erasing the entire Flash and then programming it and using 'Memory browser' window to view the contents of Flash.

-## To be done
-1. To update the user application (firmware) using custom bootloader.
-2. Implement a mechanism to preserve variables of bootloader so that they can be used in user application and vice-versa.
-3. Implement X/Y modem protocol.